 Deadlines and Record Keeping

-They must provide 1099-PATR forms to recipients by Friday, January 31st, 2025 and file copies with the IRS by Friday, February 28th, 2025 (or Monday, March 31st, 2025 if filing electronically).
+Cooperatives: Must provide 1099-PATR forms to recipients by Monday, February 2nd, 2026 and file copies with the IRS by Monday, March 2nd, 2026 (or Tuesday, March 31st, 2026 if filing electronically).

-Report this income on your tax return for the year you received it.
-Keep your 1099-PATR forms with your tax records - the IRS recommends keeping tax documents for at least three years, but longer is often better.
+You: Report this income on your tax return for the year you received it.
+Keep your 1099-PATR forms with your tax records — the IRS recommends keeping tax documents for at least three years, but longer is often better.

 Key Things to Remember